SeleniumHQ/docker-selenium/README.md

 host = "tcp://host.docker.internal:2375"
 # Docker imagee used for video recording
 video-image = "selenium/video:ffmpeg-4.3.1-20201202"
-# Absolute path where test assets will be stored (this path must exist on the host)
-assets-path = "/assets/path/on/your/host/machine"
-# Absolute path where test assets will be stored inside the container
-# "/opt/selenium/assets" already exists inside the containers
-# If you want to use another one, be sure it exists.
-container-assets-path = "/opt/selenium/assets"

 # Uncomment the following section if you are running the node on a separate VM
 # Fill out the placeholders with appropriate values